python-control/python-control/doc/config.rst

    :type: float
    :value: 0.1

-   In :func:`phaseplot.separatrices`, set the offset from the equlibrium point to the starting point of the separatix traces, in the direction of the eigenvectors evaluated at that equilibrium point.
+   In :func:`phaseplot.separatrices`, set the offset from the equilibrium point to the starting point of the separatix traces, in the direction of the eigenvectors evaluated at that equilibrium point.